-Eagle Hill School is unique in helping the child with learning disabilities to develop academic skills and self-confidence.
+Eagle Hill School is unique in helping the child with learning differences to develop academic skills and self-confidence.

-Our mission is to provide intensive, short-term, remedial instruction to children with learning disabilities, and then return them to the educational mainstream as soon as possible.
+Our mission is to provide intensive, short-term, remedial instruction to children with learning differences, and then return them to the educational mainstream as soon as possible.

 Eagle Hill School services children from Fairfield and Westchester counties as well as Manhattan in its day program, and children from the tri-state areas of Connecticut, New York, and New Jersey in its five-day boarding program.
 Each year, the school also welcomes students from all over the world.